DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduce \method, a novel model compression method that frames neuron width reduction as an optimal transport problem in order to combine a layer's neurons based on their activation signatures, specifically avoiding the pruning of any particular neuron.
+In this work, we introduce \method, a novel model compression method that frames neuron width reduction as an optimal transport problem in order to re-project a layer's neurons, specifically avoiding the pruning of any particular neuron.
 In taking this approach, we are able to demonstrate improved performance across several LLMs compared to pruning-based alternatives, demonstrating the importance of incorporating the full signal of a layer and the potential insufficiencies of pruning.
-Some models are hugely receptive to the addition of a merging-based objective in width reduction, with Phi-4 maintaining almost $98\%$ of zero-shot performance on downstream tasks while improving on some individual tasks at 20\% sparsity, and Mistral-Nemo achieving an over 10\% gain in average accuracy across tasks over SliceGPT.
-We also demonstrate an extension of computational invariance in Transformers by demonstrating that invertible matrices can be applied to Transformer weights via a QR-decomposition step, and without changing the model function.
-While we focus on model compression as our application, our work also provides a basis for exploring discrete optimal transport as a general-purpose parameter transformation method applicable beyond compression.
+We find some models to be hugely receptive to the addition of a merging-based objective in width reduction, with Phi-4 maintaining almost $98\%$ of zero-shot performance on downstream tasks while improving on some individual tasks at 20\% sparsity, and Mistral-Nemo achieving an over 10\% gain in average accuracy across tasks over SliceGPT.
+We also demonstrate a technical extension of computational invariance in Transformers by demonstrating that invertible matrices can be applied to Transformer weights via a QR-decomposition step, and without changing the model function.
+Several directions merit future exploration.
+The model-specific variations we observe suggest that intrinsic model properties may influence OT-based compressibility, understanding these factors could enable more adaptive compression strategies.
+More broadly, discrete optimal transport offers a principled framework for parameter transformation that may extend beyond compression.